-Located in the Notting Hill district of the Royal Borough of Kensington and Chelsea, Portobello Road serves as the Portobello Market selling various goods each day.
+Located in the Notting Hill district of the Royal Borough of Kensington and Chelsea, Portobello Road serves as market selling various goods each day.

 Antiques, second-hand clothing, fruits and vegetable are just some of the things you can find at the market.